 About 2 months ago, the filmmakers Rod Stanley and Chris Saunders posted a video entitled “JOBURG PARTY!
-A snapshot of South Africa’s new youth underground” on video sharing site, Vimeo.
+A snapshot of South Africa’s new youth underground” on video sharing site, VIMEO.
 The video was accompanied by this description: “Over two days and nights in Johannesburg, South Africa, we travelled to illegal rooftop parties, warehouse raves, street fashion shoots and poolside jams to meet some of the young musicians, DJs, zine publishers and artists set on taking the SA scene global, and asked them how the city’s youth culture is changing.”
-The 8 minute video features music by a range of Johannesburg bands, performers and artists, including Dirty Paraffin (who talk about all “tribes” meeting up in Johannesburg), Richard the Third, Desmond & The Tutus (one of them is grateful to the police for security at their party), MJ Turpin (he talks a lot about “individualism” and “choice”), Jamal Nxedlana of the CUSS Collective, Khaya Sibiya (AKA Bhubessi) as well as a gabby rapper, Chocolate, who makes the comment of the title right at the end of the video.
+The 8 minute video features music by a range of Johannesburg bands, performers and artists, including Dirty Paraffin (who talk about all “tribes”? meeting up in Johannesburg), Richard the Third identified as a DJ and producer, the band Desmond & The Tutus (one of them is grateful to the police for security at their party), one MJ Turpin (he talks a lot about “individualism” and “choice”), Jamal Nxedlana of fashion CUSS Collective, Khaya Sibiya (AKA Bhubessi) as well as a gabby rapper, Chocolate, who makes the comment of the title right at the end of the video.
 The video was soon shared on social media with very little commentary.

 I saw this a few weeks ago.
 Besides having a “Chris Saunders” filter all over it, there’s a lot I found problematic about this.
 It actually only features one group of people (Dirty Paraffin) and their friends.
 This isn’t a snapshot of anything, it does not give the idea of anything larger than cool kids drinking in their parents homes, or white people in the CBD or central business district (look how cool we are) which does this “scene” a bit of injustice.